goodjobguy1234/VmsCompany/README.md

 # VmsCompany
-final exam web application

-    name: Thitare Nimanong
-    studentID: 6210015
+### By Thitare Nimanong   studentID: 6210015

+## Project Description
+this is full stack web application project. building with MERN stack (reactjs, express, mongoDB, nodejs) and deploy via Heroku server.

 ## Functionality
-put it simply, the application can add quotation and manage quotation.
+put it simply, there are 4 functionality. the application can add quotation and manage quotation.
 Also, user can add product and manage product.
 Login and Logout

+- Home page: user can logout.
+- Quotation page: user can manage their quotation such as delete a record or create multiple record by press add button (It will go to quotation building page).
+- Product page: user can mangage products here. it can create new product to used in create quotation, delete and edit the exist product.

 ## Username and Password
 use it for login at homepage